 Note that FIGURE Scholars need not restrict their participation to the summer.
 Any questions can be directed to the links on the research project page or to Ms. Jeanne P. Murabito (email@example.com).

 Faculty from across the School of Information welcome FIGURE Network scholars.
-Please consult https://www.si.umich.edu/research/umsi-research-areas for research areas.
+Please consult https://www.si.umich.edu/research for a listing of research areas.
 Any question can be directed to the links shown there, or to Prof. Elizabeth Yakel (firstname.lastname@example.org).